Popular words in English. A list of basic English words for live communication. Greetings and farewells

 us- us, us, us

-Today, self-development in the form of learning languages and going to the gym is literally a trend that everyone wants to keep up with.
+Today, self-development in the form of learning languages and going to the gym is literally considered a trend that everyone is trying to keep up with.

-From everywhere you can only hear “Don’t give up!”, “Be better than yesterday!”, “Work on yourself!”.
-If your figure is not perfect, everything is clear here - you need to follow proper nutrition and pump muscles.
-However, is it really that simple in learning English?
+All you can hear from everywhere is “Don’t give up!”, “Be better than yesterday!”, “Work on yourself!”.
+If you don’t have a perfect figure, everything is clear here - you need to maintain proper nutrition and build muscles.
+However, is everything so simple in learning English?
 Let's see.

-If you have gaps in English, it is worth pulling up grammar and expanding your vocabulary.
-What to do if a bad memory, and all these words do not fit in the head?
+If you have gaps in English, you should improve your grammar and expand your vocabulary.
+What to do if your memory is bad and all these words can’t fit in your head?
 Is it possible to upgrade memory?
 The answer will pleasantly surprise you - you can.

-Of course, someone will be able to quickly learn a number of new English words just by looking at them, and someone will have to make an effort.
-Everything depends on your desire.
+Of course, some people will be able to quickly learn a number of new English words just by looking at them, while others will have to make an effort.
+It all depends on your desire.

-In order to understand how you can pump memory, it is worth considering a few of your own features - everything is individual.
-As you know, there are two types of memory - someone perceives new things by ear, and someone - visually.
-There is one secret technique that we intuitively know at school, but eventually forget.
+In order to understand how you can pump up your memory, it’s worth taking into account several of your own characteristics - everything is individual.
+As you know, there are two types of memory - someone perceives new things auditorily, and others visually.
+There is one secret technique that we intuitively know at school, but over time we forget.

-Remember how at a break, repeating a verse, you went from corner to corner with a textbook.
-Indeed, the movement contributes to the memorization of the new.
-And of course, memorization is significantly affected not only by speed, but also by the quality of memorization or the level of attention.
-It is important to focus on what you are learning here and now, and not fly in the clouds.
+Remember how during recess, repeating a verse, you walked from corner to corner with a textbook.
+Indeed, movement helps to remember new things.
+And of course, memorization is significantly influenced not only by speed, but also by the quality of memorization or the level of attention.
+It is important to concentrate on what you are learning here and now, and not fly in the clouds.

-Understanding what memory is, it becomes obvious that by working on yourself, adding more self-discipline, you can develop memory, and easily memorize the required number of new memorizations of English words.
-All the excuses you've been using so far aside, it's time to get together and take a leap in learning English.
+Understanding what memory is, it becomes obvious that by working on yourself, adding more self-discipline, you can develop your memory and easily learn the required number of new memorizations of English words.
+All the excuses you've used so far aside, it's time to get your act together and take the leap to learn English.

 How to quickly learn English words